 Q: Are there other API products you’ve worked on that have benefitted from user-centric analytics?

-A: Data governance at Swisscom.
+A: Data governance at a large telecom carrier.

-During the design phase we implemented a system that allowed for a direct call to make the identity verification, with just a stipulation that you weren’t allowed to use the API if you were verifying retail, business or VIP customers of Swisscom.
+During the design phase we implemented a system that allowed for a direct call to make the identity verification, with just a stipulation that you weren’t allowed to use the API if you were verifying retail, business or VIP customers of the carrier.
 When we looked into the log files, we saw that customers were using it when they shouldn’t have been.
 To guide them to do the right thing we re-designed the API product to comply with our internal rules - we implemented a secret key that was only provided after verifying they weren’t searching a customer.

 Q: What is the top metric that successful API product managers should be following?